 CLINICAL PHARMACOLOGY: Corticosteroids suppress the inflammatory response to inciting agents of mechanical, chemical or immunological nature.
 No generally accepted explanation of this steroid property has been advanced.
 Corticosteroids cause a rise in intraocular pressure in susceptible individuals.
-In a small study, Flarex® (fluorometholone acetate ophthalmic suspension) demonstrated a significantly longer average time to produce a rise in intraocular pressure than did dexamethasone phosphate; however, the ultimate magnitude of the rise was equivalent for both drugs and in a small percentage of individuals a significant rise in intraocular pressure occurred within three days.
+In a small study, Flarex (fluorometholone acetate ophthalmic suspension) demonstrated a significantly longer average time to produce a rise in intraocular pressure than did dexamethasone phosphate; however, the ultimate magnitude of the rise was equivalent for both drugs and in a small percentage of individuals a significant rise in intraocular pressure occurred within three days.

-Flarex® (fluorometholone acetate ophthalmic suspension) is indicated for use in the treatment of steroid responsive inflammatory conditions of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the eye.
+INDICATIONS AND USAGE: Flarex (fluorometholone acetate ophthalmic suspension) is indicated for use in the treatment of steroid responsive inflammatory conditions of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the eye.

 General: Fungal infections of the cornea are particularly prone to develop coincidentally with long-term local steroid application.
 Fungus invasion must be considered in any persistent corneal ulceration where a steroid has been used or is in use.

 Carcinogenesis, Mutagenesis, Impairment of Fertility: No studies have been conducted in animals or in humans to evaluate the possibility of these effects with fluorometholone.

-Pregnancy Category C. Fluorometholone has been shown to be embryocidal and teratogenic in rabbits when administered at low multiples of the human ocular dose.
+Pregnancy: Fluorometholone has been shown to be embryocidal and teratogenic in rabbits when administered at low multiples of the human ocular dose.
 Fluorometholone was applied ocularly to rabbits daily on days 6-18 of gestation, and dose-related fetal loss and fetal abnormalities including cleft palate, deformed rib cage, anomalous limbs and neural abnormalities such as encephalocele, craniorachischisis, and spina bifida were observed.
 There are no adequate and well controlled studies of fluorometholone in pregnant women, and it is not known whether fluorometholone can cause fetal harm when administered to a pregnant woman.
 Fluorometholone should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Nursing Mothers: Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Flarex® (fluorometholone acetate ophthalmic suspension), is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when Flarex (fluorometholone acetate ophthalmic suspension), is administered to a nursing woman.

 ADVERSE REACTIONS: Glaucoma with optic nerve damage, visual acuity and field defects, cataract formation, secondary ocular infection following suppression of host response, and perforation of the globe may occur.

 DOSAGE AND ADMINISTRATION: Shake Well Before Using.
 One to two drops instilled into the conjunctival sac(s) four times daily.
 During the initial 24 to 48 hours the dosage may be safely increased to two drops every two hours.
 If no improvement after two weeks, consult physician.
 Care should be taken not to discontinue therapy prematurely.

-Flarex® Suspension is supplied in white low density polyethylene (LDPE) bottles, with natural LDPE dispensing plugs and pink polypropylene closures.
+HOW SUPPLIED: Flarex (fluorometholone acetate ophthalmic suspension) is supplied in white low density polyethylene (LDPE) bottles, with natural LDPE dispensing plugs and pink polypropylene closures.
 The product is supplied as 5mL in an 8 mL bottle.

-5 mL: NDC 0065-0096-05
+5 mL: NDC 71776-100-05

-STORAGE: Store upright between 2°-25°C (36°-77°F).
+STORAGE: Store upright between 2°C -25°C (36°F -77°F).